Premade SciMLOperators

 Example

-The set of keyword-arguments accepted by update_func[!] must be provided to AffineOperator via the kwarg accepted_kwargs as a tuple of Symbols. kwargs cannot be passed down to update_func[!] if accepted_kwargs are not provided.
+The set of keyword-arguments accepted by update_func[!] should be provided to AffineOperator via the kwarg accepted_kwargs as a Val of a tuple of Symbols for zero-allocation kwarg filtering.
+For example, accepted_kwargs = Val((:dtgamma,)).
+Plain tuples like (:dtgamma,) are deprecated but still supported. kwargs cannot be passed down to update_func[!] if accepted_kwargs are not provided.

 Example